in-kom/inkom/documents/functional_specification/functional_specification.md

 ### 1.2.
 Project Overview

-This project aims to create a SaaS-format cross-platform application to help professionals to create a more impactful communication thanks to Artificial Intelligence (AI) and social media platforms centralization.
+This project aims to develop a cross-platform SaaS application designed to optimize entrepreneurs' return on investment in digital communication.
+It leverages Artificial Intelligence and social media data analysis to simplify the process while reducing entry barriers associated with technical expertise, financial or time constraints.

 This project is the end-of-cursus project of [Antoine PREVOST](https://linkedin.com/in/antoine-prevost-dev), but also aims to create a company to sell this SaaS.